media-kit/media-kit/README.md

 - The list contains the supported formats (& not containers).
   - A video/audio format may be present in a number of containers.
   - e.g. an MP4 file generally contains H264 video stream.
+- On web, format support depends upon the web browser.
+Thus, it happens to be extremely limited as compared to native platforms.

 ## Permissions